miethe/meatyprompts/README.md

 * **access_control** – one of `public`, `private`, `team-only`, or
   `role-based`.
-* Optional details such as target models, providers, integrations, audience, input/output samples and related prompt links.
+* Optional details such as target models, providers, integrations, category, complexity, audience, status, input schemas, LLM parameters, sample inputs/outputs, related prompt links, and reference URLs.

 Timestamps for creation and last modification are managed by the database.
 See the OpenAPI docs for the full schema.